Training Opportunity: Family-Engaged Case Planning in Youth Probation

 Timeline

-Estimated Timeline (subject to change)
+Estimated timeline (subject to change):

-• June 28 — deadline for submission of interest form
+• May 28 — deadline for submission of interest form

-• July 19 — jurisdictions learn if they have been selected
+• June 12 — jurisdictions learn if they have been selected

-• July (TBD) — pre-launch virtual session
+• July (TBD) — pre-launch session (virtual)

-• Early October (TBD) — module 1 (virtual)
+• October (TBD) — module 1 (virtual)

-• October 1718 [tentative] — modules 2 and 3 (in-person sessions in Baltimore)
+• Nov.
+47 — modules 25 (in-person in Baltimore)

 Eligibility Criteria and Expectations for Participating Teams

-• Six to seven individuals, including:
+• Six individuals, including:

-• three probation practitioners (two probation officers and a supervisor or vice versa); and
+2. three probation practitioners (two probation officers and a supervisor or vice versa); and

 • The team members should:

-• possess a strong orientation to equity and well-being for young people and families who face the steepest barriers to success;
+1. possess a strong orientation to equity and well-being for young people and families who face the steepest barriers to success;

-• have a willingness to build partnerships with young people, family members and community members; and
+2. have a willingness to build partnerships with young people, family members and community members; and

-• be action-oriented, bold and able to use influence and leadership to make changes in their system.
+3. be action-oriented, bold and able to use influence and leadership to make changes in their system.

-See a preview of the application questions
+See a Preview of the Application Questions

 Resources on Family-Engaged Case Planning